JCU Campus Parking FAQs

 The app is the preferred way to pay and is simple to set up and use.
 Once registered, it only takes a touch of a button to start and end your parking session.
-Scratch tickets are acceptable for those not able to use the app.
+Parking machines can also be used for parking sessions.

 Parking permits are valid across both campuses, so there is no need to buy a permit for both campuses or pay for casual parking.